What is a smart meter

 There is also talk that the Government and Energy companies may use the remote monitoring of smart meters as a ‘spy in the house’ of consumers, essentially individually profiling them and their occupants.
 Whilst this may sound very George Orwell, meters could certainly be used for data gathering, or worse still, in the event of an energy crisis, the remote disconnection facility may be utilised to ‘cut off’ households who use a lot of energy during peak times, or restrict their usage, in the same way that some internet service providers, trottle back the speed of their service during peak times.

-What actually happens come 2019, remains anybodies guess, however smart meters are going to be a reality and indeed some energy companies are engaged in their roll out even as I type this.
-The main bulk of the roll out begins in 2014, fed by European legislation which dictates that the Uk Government has to meet energy saving targets by 2019.
+What actually happens in the future, remains anybodies guess, however smart meters are going to be a reality and indeed some energy companies are engaged in their roll out even as I type this.
+The main bulk of the roll out began in 2014, fed by European legislation which dictates that the Uk Government has to meet energy saving targets by 2019, but now extended into 2021